Windows Phone: User interface

-The Metro UI and overall interface of the OS were highly praised for their style, with ZDNet noting its originality and fresh clean look.
-Engadget and ZDNet applauded the integration of Facebook into the People Hub as well as other built-in capabilities, such as Windows Live, etc. However, in version 8.1 the once tight Facebook and Twitter integration was removed so that updates from those social media sites had to be accessed via their respective apps.
+The Metro UI and overall interface of the OS were highly praised for their style, with ZDNet noting their originality and fresh, clean look.
+Engadget and ZDNet applauded the integration of Facebook into the People Hub as well as other built-in capabilities, such as Windows Live, etc. However, in version 8.1, the once tight Facebook and Twitter integration was removed, so updates from those social media sites had to be accessed via their respective apps.

 Market share

 Windows Phone 7 (2010–2012)

-For the first months, market specialists were optimistic about its adoption, with IDC forecasting that Windows Phone would surpass IPhone by 2015.
+For the first months, market specialists were optimistic about its adoption, with IDC forecasting that Windows Phone would surpass the iPhone by 2015.

 According to Gartner, there were 1.6 million devices running Microsoft OS sold to customers in Q1 2011 worldwide.
 1.7 million smartphones using a Microsoft mobile OS were sold in Q2 2011, for a 1.6% market share.
 In Q3 2011, Microsoft's worldwide market share dropped slightly to 1.5%.
 In Q4 2011 market share increased to 1.9%, and it stayed at 1.9% for Q1 2012.
 Reports for Q2, Q3 and Q4 of year 2011 include both Windows Phone and small part of Windows Mobile marketshare under the same "Microsoft mobile OS" banner, and do not make the distinction of separating the marketshare values of the two.
 According to Nielsen, Windows Phone had a 1.7% market share in Q1 2012, and then dropped back to 1.3% in Q2 2012.

 Windows Phone 8 (2012–2015)

-After the release of Windows Phone 8, Gartner reported that Windows Phone's marketshare jumped to 3% in Q4 2012, a 124% increase over the same time period in 2011.
+After the release of Windows Phone 8, Gartner reported that Windows Phone's market share jumped to 3% in Q4 2012, a 124% increase over the same time period in 2011.

-In mid-2012, IDC had suggested that Windows Phone might surpass the faltering BlackBerry platform and potentially even Apple iOS, because of Nokia dominance in emerging markets like Asia, Latin America, and Africa, as the iPhone was considered too expensive for most of these regions and BlackBerry OS possibly going to feature a similar fate as Symbian.
+In mid-2012, IDC had suggested that Windows Phone might surpass the faltering BlackBerry platform and potentially even Apple iOS because of Nokia’s dominance in emerging markets like Asia, Latin America, and Africa, as the iPhone was considered too expensive for most of these regions and BlackBerry OS was possibly going to feature a similar fate as Symbian.
 IDC's projections were partially correct, as in Q1 2013 Windows Phone shipments surpassed BlackBerry shipment volume for the first time.
 IDC had to slash the Windows Phone predictions once again, to 7 percent of total market in 2018, because of the slow growth.